Crypto-Forge-Labs/crypto-yall/docs/USER_SETUP_GUIDE.md

 - [ ] You're getting alerts on email (and Telegram if enabled)
 - [ ] You know how to pause via kill switches

-Welcome to Crypto Y'all.
-Trade safe.
+Welcome to Crypto Forge Labs.
+Test carefully and manage risk.